Enterprise polices allow Enterprise organizations to enforce security rules for all users, for example mandating use of two-step login.

-Turning on the Vault timeout policy will implement a maximum vault timeout duration for all members of your organization except owners.
-This policy applies the timeout restriction to all client applications (mobile, desktop, browser extension, and more).
+Implement a maximum vault timeout duration for all members of your organization except owners.
+This option applies the timeout restriction to all client applications (mobile, desktop, browser extension, and more).

 A banner is displayed to users during vault timeout configuration indicating that a policy is affecting their options.

 The Single organization policy must be enabled before activating this policy.

 As a result, you must turn off the Vault timeout policy before you can turn off the Single organization policy.

 Turning on the Remove individual vault export policy will prohibit non-owner/non-admin members of your organization from exporting their individual vault data.

 In the web vault and CLI, a message is displayed to users indicating that a policy is affecting their options.
 In other clients, the option will simply be disabled.

 Turning on the Activate auto-fill policy will automatically turn on the auto-fill on page load feature on the browser extension for all existing and new members of the organization.
 Members will still be able to turn off or modify auto-fill on page load behavior for their browser extension if they wish.